 - Better Customer Retention through methods focussed on building customer loyalty, repeat purchases, and customer satisfaction.
 Customer retention is the lifeline of any E-commerce business as according to the industry statistics, 80% of future revenue will be generated from the top 20% of existing customers.
-Through E-commerce analytics, you can track various KPIs like the percentage of returning visitors, social sharing, and modelling of the customer lifetime value (or CLV).
+Through E-commerce analytics, you can track various KPIs like the percentage of returning visitors, social sharing, and modeling of the customer lifetime value (or CLV).

 - Website optimization based on data insights provided by analytics tools on how online shoppers interact with your E-commerce website.
-This include key focus areas such as user navigation, ease of product check-outs, product presentations, rate of abandoned shopping carts, and the overall usability.
+This includes key focus areas such as user navigation, ease of product check-outs, product presentations, rate of abandoned shopping carts, and the overall usability.

 - Mouse track data including online clicks, click maps, and page scrolls